How to Cut Potatoes

 This post may contain affiliate links.
 Please read our disclosure policy.

-- First, all potatoes need to be washed, even if you are peeling and slicing, you don’t want to introduce surface dirt or contaminants with a peeler or knife.
-This is for russet potatoes or any tuber, even if they’re organic.
+First things first, all potatoes need to be washed.
+Even if you’re peeling and slicing, you can still transfer surface dirt with a peeler or knife, so make sure to give your potatoes a good scrub.
+This goes for russet potatoes or any tubers (even if they’re organic!).

 - Wedges for oven fries